rafaelaudy/rafaelaudy.github.io/about.md

 ---
 layout: page
-title: About
+title: Hello and welcome :)
 permalink: /about/
 ---

-**Hello!**
-My name is Rafael Audy Glanzner and I am happy Brazilian, a traveller afficionado, gamer and geek. :)
+My name is Rafael Audy Glanzner and I am a happy Brazilian, a traveller aficionado, gamer and geek. :)

 I am passionate for the art of building quality software, especially when I am involved in those big, shiny and sexy web projects!
 I firmly believe in the values behind the agile methodologies, specially the continuous improvement part of it.